 - Choice of data sources (bases such as Wind, Osiris, or local).

-- Submit financial results for the taxpayer and comparables.
+- File financial results for the taxpayer and comparables.

-- Justify margins using indicators such as ROA, markup on costs, or gross margins.
+- Support margins using indicators such as ROA (Return on Assets), markup on costs, or gross margins.

 - Document adjustments applied for accounting, geographical, or functional differences.